esheldon/pigen/README.md

 - return values can only be scalars or None (void).
 If the return value were a pointer, it would imply some kind of memory allocation.
-If multiple return values are needed, send an array(s) and fill them.
-The exception is if the user declares the return type as PyObject*, then it is up the user to provide the return value.
+If multiple return values are needed, send an array, or arrays, and fill the existing memory.
+  The exception is if the
+  user declares the return type as PyObject*, then it is up the user to provide the return value.
 - Scalars inputs are translated directly to c types, including